 B.A., University of Massachusetts-Boston; M.M., University of Massachusetts-Lowell.
 Additional studies with Charlie Banacos and Olav Chris Henriksen

 Jamie Dunphy has been an active Boston-area performer and teacher for the last fifteen years.
-He has performed nationally with the original jazz group, Mill City Trio, which presented a series of workshops and concerts in New York, New Jersey and New England in 2010 featuring "The Syncopated Bird," an original large-scale composition for jazz trio and narrator.
-Most recently, Jamie has been exploring various aspects of historical performance and guitar history.
-He performs on lute and guitar in duo settings with Chris Henriksen, vocalist Jill Noddin, and fellow Indian Hill faculty member Greg Passler.
-In addition to teaching and chairing Indian Hill’s Guitar and Jazz Department, Jamie also teaches guitar and guitar ensembles at The Groton School.
+He performed nationally with his nine-piece funk/rock band, and in 2005 (along with fellow IHM faculty member Greg Passler), formed the Mill City Trio, which has released three critically acclaimed albums of original jazz.
+In 2010, the group presented a series of workshops and concerts in New York, New Jersey, and New England featuring "The Syncopated Bird," an original large-scale composition for jazz trio and narrator.
+Jamie also enjoys performing traditional Renaissance repertoire on the lute.
+In 2016 he released an album of original lute songs, “Stare into the Sound,” with longtime friend and poet Seth Peterson.
+He performs frequently with the chamber ensemble Night’s Blackbird and the country/bluegrass group The Somervillebillies.
+Additionally, Jamie presents concerts that focus on various aspects of guitar and jazz history, including the music of jazz guitar pioneer Eddie Lang and a tribute to the great Fred Astaire featuring dancers Ted and Pamela Powers.
+Along with teaching and chairing Indian Hill’s Guitar and Jazz Department, Jamie also teaches guitar and guitar ensembles at The Groton School.

 Regarding his teaching style, Jamie says: “Everyone learns differently, and what works best for each of us can change over time.
 It's not about mastering a single piece.
 I want all of my students to develop a set of skills that will enable them to play a wide range of music.
 I believe in using the highest quality music at every level.”